dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 In *control flow statements* the statements can typically be "single statements" or blocks of zero or more statements, and the programmer is free to choose "single statements" or "block statements".

-Typically, a "single statements" is:
-* an *expression statement*, that is, an expression followed by a semicolon, turning it into a statement
+Typically, a "single statement" used directly (instead of as one of the individual statements of a "block statement") is an *expression statement*, that is, an expression followed by a semicolon, turning it into a statement.
-* a *local variable declaration*

-There are many more types of "single statements" (whose parts are not statements themselves), such as "return statements", "break statements", "continue statements" and "throw statements".

 The expression in an expression statement is very often an *assignment expression* or a *method call expression*.

 For expression statements, see [ExpressionStatementTree](https://docs.oracle.com/en/java/javase/17/docs/api/jdk.compiler/com/sun/source/tree/ExpressionStatementTree.html).
-For local variable declarations, see [VariableTree](https://docs.oracle.com/en/java/javase/17/docs/api/jdk.compiler/com/sun/source/tree/VariableTree.html).
 Don't forget to look at the relevant links to the JLS.

-Note that "single statements" (and certainly the ones mentioned above) mostly *end with a semicolon*.
+Note that "single statements" (and certainly expression statements) mostly *end with a semicolon*.
 This is something to be aware of when answering exam questions.

 *Block statements* combine zero or more statements, such as "single statements", *enclosed in braces*.
 The closing brace